11 Jul Short Story: Red Snowballs

 “We could have a snowball fight.
-The Avengers could toss snowballs at the Meanies and every time we hit one, they would turn red,” Tommy said, a big smile coming to his face.
+The Avengers could toss snowballs at the Meanies and every time we hit one, they would turn red,” Tommy said, smiling and feeling happy with his idea.

 “Yes,” Gretchen said, “we could make lots of snowballs and keep them in a red snowball fort and whenever we saw a Meanie coming at us, we could just throw a snowball and turn them all red.”

 They spent the next half hour playing an imaginary game of Red Snowball.
 Tommy liked to lob snowballs in the air and see them fall on a Meanie, turning it red.
-Gretchen favored rolling the red orbs at the white guys, like bowling.
-They both liked to see themselves building big red snowmen and Tommy could see the giant snowman hurling the red snowballs every which way, an automated robot with two arms rapid-firing snowballs.
-Gretchen just imagined these big red snowmen blocking the way for the white guys, not letting them pass, like a patrol guard at school, she said.
+Gretchen decided to roll the red orbs at the white guys, like bowling.
+They both liked building big red snowmen and Tommy could see a giant snowman hurling the red snowballs every which way, like a robot with two arms rapid-firing snowballs.
+Gretchen just imagined these big red snowmen blocking the way for the guys in white, not letting them pass, like a patrol guard at school.

-As his idea began to take shape, papa called an end to the game.
-Momma served hot cocoa and let the kids out in the snow to make a few real snowballs and throw them at the tree.
-She overheard them continuing to imagine that all the snowballs were red.
-Tommy even asked if he could use the ketchup from the cupboard.
-Momma, with all the sweetness that mommas possess, said no.
+Papa watched the kids play their game as his idea began to take shape.
+Then he called an end to the game, and Momma served hot cocoa.
+They let the kids out in the snow to make a few real snowballs and throw them at the tree.
+She heard them yell “red snowballs” often.
+Tommy even asked if he could use the ketchup from the cupboard, but he couldn’t persuade her.

 “A mental standpoint?”
-Gretchen’s father shouted.
+Gretchen’s father said.
 “Our daughter is only seven years old.
 She doesn’t have a mental standpoint.”

-“Like what, you just imagine it goes away and poof, it’s gone?” the father said, his eyes wide with mock wonder, his head shifting from side to side.
+“Like what, you just imagine it goes away and poof, it’s gone?” the father said, his eyes wide with mock wonder, his head bobbing from side to side.

-Papa spent ten minutes in melodious tones explaining the power of the mind to heal the body.
-Gretchen’s parents began to calm and eventually ask questions.
+Papa spent ten minutes explaining the power of the mind to heal the body.
+As Papa spoke in a low and melodious tone, Gretchen’s parents began to calm and eventually ask questions.

 “You really think this approach will work?” her mother asked.

 “I don’t know if I can put myself through experimentation at this point.
-If we lose her…I’ll simply die,” her mother said, beginning to sob with big gulps of air.
+If we lose her…I’ll simply die,” Gretchen’s mother began to sob, almost choking as she gulped air.

 “I know how much you both love your daughter.
-I’ve observed that from afar many times.
-Now you must show your love to a greater extent, beyond perhaps anything you imagined when you decided to have children.
+Now you can show your love to an even greater extent, beyond perhaps anything you imagined.
 I will invite you to see what I’m doing with your daughter.
-She already possesses the capacity of imagination that I believe can lead to healing.”
+She already shows the capacity of imagination that I believe can lead to healing.”

 “What do you mean?
 You’ve already began to work with her?” the father asked not so politely.

-“No, no. We’ve just played imagination games and my son has been a participant.
-I can see her ability to visualize is far beyond most children her age, my son included.
+“No, no. We’ve just played an imagination game when she had dinner at our house last week.
+I can see Gretchen has the ability to visualize far beyond most children her age, my son included.
 It was simply an experiment to gauge how she might respond to this type of therapy.
 I can provide all the medical research documentation to share with your physician.
 He has already seen most of it I assume.
 Although he may not see the benefit or interpret the design as I have—I’ve been working with it for years.”

 “I’m not sure,” the father said.
-The mother continued to cry to herself and had lost the gist of the conversation.
+The mother continued to cry to herself and Papa wondered if she’d lost the gist of the conversation.

-Finally, her father said, “Let me see the research.”
+Finally, Gretchen’s father spoke.
+“Let me see the research.”

-All six of them sat around the kitchen table in Tommy’s home.
-Papa, momma, Gretchen and her parents, and Tommy.
-Momma had cooked chicken rice casserole with sliced apples and peaches on the side, a wondrous discovery at the grocery store during wintertime.
-She had apple pie warming in the oven and the smell waffled through the house.
+One night, Gretchen’s parents came to dinner.
+Momma had cooked chicken rice casserole with sliced apples and peaches on the side.
+She had apple pie warming in the oven and it made the whole house smell good.

-Papa began.
-“Do both of you know how blood works?” he said, directing the question to the children.
+“Do both of you know how blood works?”
+Papa asked Gretchen and Tommy.

 “It’s the red stuff inside your body, right?”
-Tommy asked.
+Tommy said.

-“It’s like a river, right, that runs through your whole body,” Gretchen chimed in.
+“It’s like a river that runs through your whole body,” Gretchen chimed in.

 “And red is the color of…?”

-“It flows into every part of your body, did you know that?” papa continued.
+“It flows into every part of your body; did you know that?”
+Papa continued.
 “Into the tips of your toes, and your nose.
 Into each finger and the top of your head.
-And every little nook and cranny,” here papa began to point—and tickle ever so slightly—as he touched Gretchen on her back, her tummy, her kneecap and her ear.
-She giggled as little girls do.
+And every little nook and cranny,” Papa began to point—and tickle ever so slightly—as he touched Gretchen on her back, her tummy, her kneecap and her ear.
+He made her giggle.